 How to Julienne Cut | Food Network Julienne cuts are thin, even slices of a vegetable or fruit made by squaring off the edges of said veggie or fruit and cutting it into planks and then strips Here, a step-by-step guide to

-How to Cut Julienne Strips – My Kitchen Gadgets The julienne cut is all about precision and style It involves slicing vegetables or fruits into thin, uniform strips—usually 2-3 inches long and 1 16 to 1 8 inch thick
+How to Julienne Potatoes: Step-by-Step Guide – My Kitchen Gadgets Julienne cut is a French term for slicing vegetables into long, thin, uniform strips, typically 2-3 inches long and 1 16 to 1 8 inch wide This technique ensures even cooking and adds a professional touch to any dish

 What Exactly Are Julienne Fries And How Do You Cut Them?
 Known as julienne fries, these slender little guys are made with potatoes that have been sliced into fine matchstick-shaped pieces and are easy to prep with nothing but a knife and a mandoline